Menu

 According to its website, AFRICOM “counters transnational threats and malign actors, strengthens security forces, and responds to crises in order to advance U.S. national interests and promote regional security, stability, and prosperity.”

-With this mission in mind, AFRICOM purchased a total of 14 self-sufficient field hospitals equipped with negative pressure isolation systems.
+With this mission in mind, AFRICOM purchased a total of 47 self-sufficient field hospitals equipped with negative pressure isolation systems.

-This purchase was part of a larger donation to strengthen local resources, which also included sending Alaska’s supervisors to train each country’s medical and support teams on assembly, operation, and storage of the medical shelters and support systems.
+This purchase was part of a larger donation to strengthen local resources, which also included sending Alaska’s supervisors to train each country’s medical and support teams on the assembly, operation, and storage of the medical shelters and support systems.
 In addition to the negative pressure isolation capability, the field hospitals allow doctors and medical staff to perform operations and medical procedures.

 AFRICAN NATIONS RECEIVE FIELD HOSPITALS FROM U.S. AFRICOM